pegasus7d/Google-Interview-Questions-/05-largest-rectangle-from-points.md

   2. Check if the other two vertices exist: O(1) with hash set
   3. Calculate area: O(1)

-**Part 2 - Three Points Approach:**
+**Part 2 - Diagonal Grouping Approach:**
-- For a rotated rectangle, given 3 points, we can compute if they form a rectangle
+- **Key Insight:** In a rectangle, the two diagonals have:
+  - The same midpoint
+  - The same length
+- **Optimization:** Group all point pairs (potential diagonals) by their midpoint and squared length
-- For each pair of points (potential diagonal), find all other points that form rectangles
+- For each group with at least 2 diagonals, any pair of diagonals can form a rectangle
-- **Key Insight:** Use vector mathematics to check if points form a rectangle
+- This reduces complexity by only checking diagonals that can actually form rectangles

 ### Step 3: Algorithm Design